 5 Indigenous Motherhood.
 (16, March 2020).
 Traditional Indigenous Kinship Practices at Home: Being Child-Centered During the Pandemic.
-Retrieved from Indigenous Motherhood: https://indigenousmotherhood.wordpress.com/2020/03/16/traditional-indigenous-kinship-practices-at-home-being-child-centered-during-the-pandemic/ form.
-Treaty relationships between First Nations groups occurred long before treaty relationships with the Crown.
+Retrieved from Indigenous Motherhood: https://indigenousmotherhood.wordpress.com/2020/03/16/traditional-indigenous-kinship-practices-at-home-being-child-centered-during-the-pandemic/ was symbolic of shared promises and working together.
+The visual symbolism on the circular treaty coin gives the impression that both parties are on equal ground and entering a relationship that was supposed to be built on mutual respect.